Theories of Pashtun origin: Rajput theory

 The British physician and authority on oriental languages, Henry Walter Bellew, accredited for writing the first Pashto dictionary in colonial India, suggested that the Pashtuns (Pathans) are descended from Rajputs.
 Bellew's theory was that all Pashtun tribal names could be traced to Rajput names.

 The Arab historian al-Masudi wrote that "Qandhar" (Gandhara in modern-day north west Pakistan) is a country of Rajputs and was a separate kingdom with a non-Muslim ruler.
 Due to similar sounding names, this has been a source of confusion.
 Modern scholars and historians have mentioned that Masudi is not referring to the modern city of Kandahar but rather the area of Gandhara in Pakistan's Khyber Pakhtunkhwa province.

-A number of genetic studies on Pashtuns have lately been undertaken by academics from various institutions and research institutes.
-The Greek heritage of Pakistani Pashtuns has been researched in the study, the Pashtuns, Kalash, and Burusho to be descended from Alexander's soldiers considered.
+Some genetic studies on Pashtuns have been undertaken by academics from various institutions, and the Greek heritage of Pakistani Pashtuns has been considered.
+While some evidence of Greek lineage has been found in Pashtuns, extensive research has yet to be conducted.